Lillian-Elek-Data/ML-with-Python/README.md

 # 2009-CO2-emmissions ML - Folder
 The file [ML OLS Regression with CO2 Data](/2009-CO2-emmissions%20ML/ML%20OLS%20Regression%20with%20CO2%20Data.ipynb) is a regression-powered deep dive into what drives state-level carbon emissions.
 Includes log-transformed modeling, feature selection, and end-to-end diagnostics for high-accuracy environmental prediction.

+**Workflow:**
+I used a hybrid workflow where I performed an early train/test split to prevent leakage.
+On the training set only, I fit an OLS model using statsmodels to perform inference-guided feature selection via Wald tests.
+After selecting statistically relevant predictors, I refit the final model using scikit-learn and evaluated assumptions and generalization performance on held-out test data.

 # Simple Linear Regression - Folder
-The file [Number of Books Read - Simple Linear Regression](/Simple%20Linear%20Regression/Number%20of%20Books%20Read%20-%20SLR.ipynb) goes over the steps to conduct a SLR analysis on a fabricated csv file.
+[Number of Books Read - Simple Linear Regression](/Simple%20Linear%20Regression/Number%20of%20Books%20Read%20-%20SLR.ipynb) Trains a simple linear regression model to predict how many books are read each month from HoursSpentReading.
+Utilized assumptions checks, a hold-out test set, and full residual diagnostics on a fabricated csv file.

 Using a 300-row dataset containing **BooksRead** (target) and **HoursSpentReading per week** (feature), I fit a **simple linear regression model** and conducted all standard diagnostic checks.
 The OLS results reveal an exceptionally strong linear association between reading time and books read, with a model fit of **R² = 0.967** and an extremely significant overall relationship (**F-statistic ≈ 7035; p < 1×10⁻¹⁷⁸**).